zwave-js/node-zwave-js/packages/zwave-js/api.md

 // Warning: (ae-missing-release-tag) "FirmwareUpdateInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type FirmwareUpdateInfo = Expand<FirmwareUpdateServiceResponse & {
+export type FirmwareUpdateInfo = Expand_2<FirmwareUpdateServiceResponse & {
     device: FirmwareUpdateDeviceID;
 }>;